Who can write

 Do I get paid?

 You do get paid upon publication of your article.
-All articles are paid 1500 EdenPoints five days after an article is published.
+Articles are paid EdenPoints five days after an article is published.

 How long does it take for an article to publish?